Here is a sort of minimalist design on mine, based on the popular carol 12 Days of Christmas, and a reason to say Merry Christmas.

 Anyway, I didn't draw the monastery.
 This view is looking the other way, showing the houses built right up to the cliff edge, or the cliff erosion makes it appear this way.
-Some look like they've been sculpted from the rock.
-Of course, it could be anywhere, by the time I finished with it, but having read this you can say 'ah, that's Tropea, right there'.
+Some seem like they've been sculpted from the rock.
+Of course, it could be anywhere by the time I finished with it, but having read this you can say 'ah, that's Tropea, right there'.

 The painting shown above was done over a year ago.
 I didn't like it as I finished it and I don't like it now, so I left it to fend for itself, never collecting it from the exhibition it was part of.
 This morning I took the long route to work, taking me past the exhibition building, inevitably leading me to wonder at the picture's fate.